jdcockrill/voxvibe/extension/README.md

 ## Development

 The extension is written in JavaScript (`extension.js`) and its metadata is defined in `metadata.json`.
-The UUID for this extension is `voxvibe@example.com`.
+The UUID for this extension is `voxvibe@voxvibe.app`.

 The extension exposes a DBus interface that the main Python application uses for window focus and pasting text.